karolfaltyn/solar-sense/README.md

 # Solar Sense

 ## Overview

 Solar Sense is a modern application designed to help users monitor the performance of their solar panel installations from Solax.
 It allows real-time tracking of energy production.
 The application also supports multiple languages and features a demo mode for users without a solar installation who wish to explore its capabilities.

+A custom proxy server, hosted separately, is used to handle CORS issues when communicating with a third-party REST API.
+The frontend sends requests to the proxy, which adds required headers and forwards them to the API.

 ## Features